The directors have pleasure in presenting the ninth annual report and the audited

 1. Specific areas in which R & D is carried out by the Company.
 Existing

-(f) Launching of Lift axle control system for truck application for
+(d) Development of lift axle control system for truck application for domestic

 2. Benefits derived as a result of R & D:

-(b) New opportunity in North America by introducing new range of valves and
+(b) New opportunity in global market by introducing new range of actuators and brake

-(c) Improved competency for designing products executing projects for
+(c) Improved competency for designing products for global market.

-(d) Acquiring competency in new areas like low cost pressure sensors and
+(d) Acquiring competency in new areas like Hydraulic Brake Boosters.